 Chianti is usually the first place tourists from Florence and Siena encounter rural Tuscany.
 It forms a rough triangle between Florence, Siena and Arezzo, and is an area steeped in food and especially wine heritage.
 Chianti wines are perhaps Italy’s most highly regarded and there is a huge amount of wine tourism in the region; many agriturismo in Tuscany have their own vineyards, but in Chianti the majority do.

 South and West of Siena there are many other highlights of rural Tuscany, especially in terms of the spectacular, hillside villages have become emblematic of the whole region.
 The most famous is San Gimignano, which is a stunning sight though can become like a mini Florence sometimes, especially in the summer.
 Tourists, especially foreign ones really can’t get enough of it though, and so if you want feel some genuine medieval atmosphere get there in the quiet of the morning, before the tour buses rumble in.

-There are many other villages though that offer pretty much the same beauty and atmosphere but with competitively only a trickle of visitors.
-Pitigliano or Volterra are two good examples, and there are more.
+There are many other villages though that offer pretty much the same beauty and atmosphere but with comparatively only a trickle of visitors.
+Pitigliano or Volterra are two good examples, and there are plenty more.